binothman/react-nested-route/README.md

   </Router>,
   document.getElementById('root'))
 ```
-## Use `norender`
+## Use `autorender`
-If you want to render children component without when Router URL call without put `props.children` in wrapper component use `norender` property in `SubRoute` .
+If you want to render children component without when Router URL call without put `props.children` in wrapper component use `autorender` property in `SubRoute` .

 ## Example usage
 ```js